GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

 # Scaling

-SonarQube Community edition is a single instance installation.
+SonarQube Community edition doest not support scaling.

 # Backup and restore
 Most of data stored in database.
 This installation used PostgreSQL.
 There is the way to backup database.
 ## Backing up PostgreSQL
+This shell script will create `postgresql-backup.sql` dump of all DB in PostgreSQL.
 ```shell
 kubectl --namespace $NAMESPACE exec -t \
 	$(kubectl -n$NAMESPACE get pod -oname | \